safdarwaqar/Spring_School/README.md

 # Spring_School
 School Management is a microservice architechture based application.
-It includes Api Gateway for microserce communicating with each other Implemented FeingClient for Calling differnt microservices For distributed tracing system Zipkin has been implemented Loggin logs with Sl4j logger.
+It includes Api Gateway for microservice communicating with each other Implemented FeingClient for Calling differnt microservices For distributed tracing system Zipkin has been implemented Loggin logs with Sl4j logger.